YoshiyukiKono/CarND/project-3/writeup.md

 ![left angle image(after histgram equalization)](./sample_images/img_right_processed.jpg)

 I put 20 % of the data into a test set.
-I randomly shuffled the data set and put 20% of the data into a validation set using Keras parameter during epochs.
+I randomly shuffled the data set and put 20% of the data into a validation set using two different generators for training and validation.

 Each number of data set is below:
 * 25712 samples for training (validate on 6432 samples)